Coresignal logo

 Define your goals

-Before choosing an alternative data solution for your business, it's essential to know what information you need.
+Before choosing a public web data solution for your business, it's essential to know what information you need.
 Do you want to build an AI technology that would power your sales?
 Or do you want to keep your finger on the market's pulse by getting fresh data about all the players?

 Working with a large amount of information that's not relevant to your goals is ineffective.
 Depending on your internal resources, you will be able to identify what type and amount of data you need.
 Knowing this, you can decide if you can collect this data yourself or, if resources are limited, you need to outsource some parts of the data collection and/or analysis.
 Outsourcing this process can save you time and resources, allowing you to focus on activities that generate revenue.